vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-suite-lifecycle/Undo-vRSLCMLoadBalancer.md

 ### -pass

-The password used to authenticate to SDDC Manager.
+The password to authenticate to the SDDC Manager.

 ```yaml
 Type: String